BrandynR/C_O_C/README.md

 <code>$ node -v</code>
 <code>v10.19.0</code>

-If node is not installed download and install it from [here](https://nodejs.org/en/download/)
+If node is not installed download and install it from [here](https://nodejs.org/en/download/) or see the next instruction if installing on Ubuntu.

 Node.js and npm are available in Ubuntu.
 So if you are installing node/npm on Ubunutu you can simply perform these commands:
 <code>sudo apt-get install nodejs</code>